Program Information & Pricing

 Our Raw Honey

-Each season's success requires the assistance of many: volunteers and employees.
+Each season's success requires the assistance of many hands.
 This "farm family" is an integral aspect of Rare Earth Farm.
 We are proud of our positive work environment which is based on respect, hard work, cooperation, and good communication.

 Full and Part-time seasonal positions

-We are currently accepting resumes for both part-time and full-time employees for the 2017 growing season.
-All positions are "seasonal" starting about late-April/early May and continuing through November.
+We are currently accepting resumes for both part-time and full-time employees for the 2018 growing season.
+All positions are "seasonal" starting mid April/ and continuing through October.
 Small-scale vegetable farm related experience is preferred but not necessary.
 See job description below for more information.

 Send us an email with your resume and contact information included by clicking here: Hired Employment Inquiry .